 A Brief Intro to Sea to Sky

-Sarah Lowis, President of Sea to Sky Meeting Management, started the company in 2001 out of a desire to provide conference and event management services at a level of professionalism well above other providers.
+Sarah Lowis, Founder and Impact Officer of Sea to Sky Meeting and Association Management, started the company in 2001 out of a desire to provide conference and event management services at a level of professionalism well above other providers.
 She recognized a niche for defining events as a strategic tool in an organization’s ability to achieve goals, not just as an excuse to get together.

 The association management side of the company was a natural extension, as Sea to Sky was working year after year with associations and their boards to help manage their annual events.

 Sea to Sky’s approach to conference and event management is to apply the principles and practices of project management.

 - Concept.
 Understanding the purpose of the meeting, the stakeholders, and the meeting’s mission statement.

 - Design.
 Developing strategic and tactical plans to meet the goals and objectives of the meeting in our areas of responsibility.